 Planting What Endures

 The forest teaches steady patience and a spirit of reciprocity.
 Roots hold the soil during heavy rain.
 Canopies share light so young growth can rise.
-Leadership that sustains change grows from the same wisdom.
-It honors people and places.
-It listens to elders and youth.
-It remembers that every lasting result begins with a seed and a daily habit of tending.
+Leadership that sustains change grows from the same wisdom as it honors people and places, listens to elders and youth, and remembers that every lasting result begins with a seed and a daily habit of tending.

 BLESS Indonesia carries this posture into each partnership.
-We choose practices that keep connection alive, purpose clear, and learning continuous, so communities can thrive through many cycles.
+We choose practices that keep connection alive, purpose clear, and learning continuous, allowing communities to thrive through many cycles.
+Like a resilient forest, harmony grows when each part of the system is supported to flourish.